lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 ### autofs::mapfile

-You will need to create an corresponding `autofs::masterfile` entry for this to be activated.
+You will need to create an corresponding auto.master entry file, e.g. using `autofs::masterfile`, for this to be activated.
 Alternatively, use `autofs::map`, which will create both the master entry file and its map file for you.

 * **See also**
 autofs(5)